bbogdan-ov/chip-maximator/assets/README.md

 # Assets

-All the CHIP MAXIMATOR assets such images, sounds and others are located right here
+All the CHIP MAXIMATOR assets such as images, sounds and others are located right here

 Resources used (thanks!):